edgeimpulse/edge-impulse-emd-feature-dsp-block/doc/Omar_notes.md

 * Which means that 15 ms is equal to 1500 lines of the first dataset.
 * As a result: each line of the UCI dataset is computed from 1500 lines of the raw dataset.

+### Our Dataset generated from the C++ DSP
+* The size of our dataset is 58608 line comapred to 58509 original one.
+* Currently our dataset does not contains the Skewness and the kurtoise
+* Our dataset contains 11 IMF instead of 3 IMF and res
+* Our algorithm is using ceemdan instead of the original emd algorithm.
+* Untill now the traning locally is not giving the extact same results achieved before,
+* The objectives is to move forward to get the same or a similar results.
+* The IMF and statistic features extractions is taking 36 hours of training.

 ### The current methods